 Don’t force the experience.

-Special union and communion is in God’s timing and when she is ready.
+Special union and communion are in God’s timing and when she is ready.
 When the doe is ready to receive the buck then union happens.
-The Buck desires union and is ready when ever she is.
-This is the way it is like an immutable, the ways things are, not controlled by us but by God
+The Buck desires union and is ready whenever she is.
+This is the way it is like an immutable, the ways things are, not controlled by us but by God.

 The point also is that she is that neither one of them is satisfied until she is ready!!
 Oh, that we would be thoroughly humbled and desire Christ always.
 His desire is for us we ought to give our lives for Him!